 How to Send Email from Alias Domain?

-By default, when you add alias domain, you will receive emails on that, but if you need to send email from alias domain, then you got to do the following configuration.
+By default, when you add an alias domain, you will receive emails on that, but if you need to send an email from an alias domain, you got to do the following configuration.

-Click on Gear icon at right top and go to settings
+Click on the Gear icon at the right top and go to settings.

 Click “Add another email address” under send email as

-Assuming you are still logged into G Suite Admin console
+Assuming you are still logged into the Google Workspace Admin console

 That should do the trick.
-Try adding email address again, and it should work.
+Try adding an email address again, and it should work.

 That’s all!
 Now you can send and receive an email from your alias domain.

-I think this is a cool feature for people who is having multiple domains and managed by one person.
-This will save the cost, and all emails are handled with single login/console.
+I think this is a cool feature for people with multiple domains and is managed by one person.
+This will save the cost, and all emails are handled with a single login/console.